-Cavity 4

-The inlet cavity to the rotor tip labyrinth seal is subject to large in and out flows as described in detail in this publication and in [8].
+Cavity 4.
+The inlet cavity to the rotor tip labyrinth seal is subject to large in- and outflows as described in detail in [9].
 Three approaches will be discussed, which are considered to be favorable in terms of loss production and reduction of unsteady interaction and secondary flows.

-1) Non-axisymmetric end wall contouring in the stator passage is a promising tool to reduce secondary losses as reported in [16].
-This approach has the potential to reduce the inflow and out flow due to the end wall curvature.
-Applied to the inlet cavity this would mean, that the end wall on the pressure side would have to be convex.
+(1) Nonaxisymmetric end wall contouring in the stator passage is a promising tool to reduce secondary losses as reported in [16].
+This approach has the potential to reduce the inflow and outflow due to the end wall curvature.
+Applied to the inlet cavity this would mean that the end wall on the pressure side would have to be convex.
 The induced static pressure drop would provide the fluid in the pressure side corner with additional kinetic energy.
 Thus the fluid particles tend to penetrate less into the cavity.
-The same target can be followed with introducing a local lean to the stator trailing edge, which would cause a local load increase.
+The same target can be followed by introducing a local lean to the stator trailing edge, which would cause a local load increase.
 The pressure side corner fluid then would experience an additional radial force due to the imposed local static pressure gradient.
 A larger radius of streamline curvature is resulting from this and less amount of fluid is penetrating into the cavity.

-2) The lip on the stator side of the cavity, as depicted in figure 22, is designed to reduce the circumferential wake as found in figure 12 and to turn the fluid at the edge of the toroidal vortex into axial direction.
+(2) The lip on the stator side of the cavity, as depicted in Fig. 19, is designed to reduce the circumferential wake as found in [9] and to turn the fluid at the edge of the toroidal vortex into axial direction.
 The static pressure gradients originating from the stator trailing edge and acting on the interaction zone are reduced due to the potential field decay.

-3) The shroud leading edge depicted in figure 22 is designed to reduce the interaction flow across the cavity-to-main flow interface.
-One expected effect would be, that the radial velocity distribution as presented in figure 15a is more homogenous and the peak radial velocities are reduced.
+(3) The shroud leading edge depicted in Fig. 19 is designed to reduce the interaction flow across the cavity-to-main flow interface.
+One expected effect would be that the radial velocity distribution as presented in Fig. 13(a) is more homogeneous and the peak radial velocities are reduced.
 On the pressure side of the rotor passage the shroud leading edge is positioned at a higher radius than on the suction side.
-The effect of this is, that streamlines of a lower curvature are entering on the pressure side.
+The effect of this is that streamlines of a lower curvature are entering on the pressure side.
 Less fluid is pushed into the cavity at this point.
-On the suction side, the cavity fluid has to reach lower radii in order to be sucked into the rotor passage.
+On the suction side, the rotor passage.
 In terms of streamline curvature, more fluid is pushed into the cavity at the suction side than on the pressure side.